akanix42/vue-css-modules/README.md

 </script>
 ```

+## Composing from other files
+Composition from other .vue files currently doesn't work.
+To enable composition from other css module files (.css, .scss, etc) install [nathantreid:css-modules](https://github.com/nathantreid/meteor-css-modules).

+## Package Options
+CSS modules compilation is handled by [nathantreid:css-modules](https://github.com/nathantreid/meteor-css-modules).
+Please see that package for configuration information.
-Options from the css modules package.json configuration will also be applied to these.
+Options from the nathantreid:css-modules package.json configuration will also be applied to these.
 Note that if you are using less, scss, etc with nathantreid:css-modules, options that affect transpilation (such as `globalVariables`) will not be applied.